Welcome to MileOn!

 - Make sure the toggle button at the top right is turned on.

-- Choose your rule type.
-We'll select 60/7 Federal Long Haul.
+- Choose a rule type.
+For this trip, we'll select 60/7 Federal Long Haul.

-- Enter your hours.
+- Enter your available hours.
 We'll start with full hours.

 Once you get the hang of it, you can also keep a running daily tally by turning on the cycle time gains feature.